 When you utilize education bonds, they provide much more control over the college planning investments you make.
 The federal Education Bond Program includes a number of investments such as Series 1 bonds and EE bonds.

 You are also able to purchase these bonds in amounts that range from $50 up to $10,000.
 While they do not offer large or substantial returns, they are a way to ensure your college planning efforts maintain safe.

 Federal Aid Options

 You need to research the available federal aid that is available by filling out the FAFSA form in order to determine if your child will qualify for any loans or grants.
-This application will determine if you can qualify or a number of grants, such as the Pell and Federal Supplemental Education Opportunity Grants, as well as federal work-study programs, Stafford loans, Perkins loans and even the Parent Loan.
+This application will determine if you can qualify for a number of grants, such as the Pell and Federal Supplemental Education Opportunity Grants, as well as federal work-study programs, Stafford loans, Perkins loans, and even the Parent Loan.

 When you begin to embark on a journey to save for your child’s future, you need to always be aware of fraudulent offers.
 Any offer of money back for scholarships or that states you are going to receive money for something you have never applied to should be avoided.
 Careful college financial planning can ensure that your child’s future is secure and that you do not have to stress how you will pay for their higher education.